atkin0/365-Group-Project/docs/performance_writeup.md

 ### What is our slowest endpoint and how did we improve it?
 slowest end point is get popular recommendations: 1400ish ms

+NOTE: There are other queries in this endpoint, but they are really direct select statements looking up the primary keys, so it wasn't included.

 ```
 SELECT games.genre_id AS genre_id